 Breast or bottle – it’s important to decide how you plan to feed your baby, and communicate it to the hospital in advance.
 Here are some of the things you need to think about when deciding on your baby’s first feeds.

-If you are thinking about bottlefeeding as soon as your baby is born remember to ask the hospital whether or not they provide milk and, if so, which kind.
+If you are thinking about bottlefeeding your newborn remember to ask the hospital whether or not they provide milk and, if so, which kind.
 Even if you’re planning on breastfeeding but want to keep your options open, packing a few extras in your hospital bag now will allow you to be more prepared when the big day comes.

 Every baby is different and their appetites vary massively – it can be normal for them to take more or less feeds than what’s recommended in the table, and rarely will they wake exactly three hours after the previous feed is finished.